DecodingRaphael/unraphael/docs/steps/clustering.md

 - **Affine**: Affine transformation provides more flexibility by allowing rotation, scaling, translation, and skewing of the images.
 It preserves parallelism in the image, making it ideal for aligning images with different perspectives or distortions.
 This method is suitable for more complex adjustments where simple transformations are insufficient.

-- **Bilinear**: Bilinear transformation involves a linear mapping of the image’s coordinates, which can handle translation, scaling, and rotation.
+- **Bilinear**: Bilinear transformation involves a linear mapping of the image's coordinates, which can handle translation, scaling, and rotation.
 This method interpolates pixel values to maintain smoothness and is used when precise adjustments are needed without significant distortion.
 It is especially useful for correcting minor alignment issues in images.

 These aligned images are now prepared for clustering, having been standardized in terms of position, scale, and orientation.

 ### 4 Clustering Images

-Two primary clustering approaches are available: *Outer Contours Clustering* and *Complete Figures Clustering*.
+Two primary clustering approaches are available:

+- *Outer Contours Clustering*
+- *Complete Figures Clustering*.

 Both of these clustering processes group images based on structural similarities.
-Unlike semantic clustering, which might group images based on their content (e.g., animals, landscapes), structural clustering focuses on patterns, textures, and shapes.
+Unlike semantic clustering, which might group images based on their color and content (e.g., animals, landscapes), structural clustering focuses on patterns, textures, and shapes.

 ### A. Outer Contours Clustering

 Extracts and analyzes image outlines.
-The cluster process allows one or a combination of multiple feature components which are used as input for clustering:
+The cluster process allows one - or a combination of - the following feature components used as input:

 - **Fourier Descriptors:** Describes the shape of the contour using Fourier coefficients, capturing the contour's overall structure.
 - **Hu Moments:** A set of seven moments that describe the shape of the contour, providing information about its orientation, size, and shape.